This section discusses methods for starting and stopping the MySQL server.

 Invoke mysqld directly.
 This works on any platform.

-Invoke mysqld_safe, which tries to determine the proper options for mysqld and then runs it with those options.
-This script is used on Unix and Unix-like systems.
+On Unix and Unix-like systems, you can invoke mysqld_safe, which tries to determine the proper options for mysqld and then runs it with those options.
 See Section 4.3.2, “mysqld_safe — MySQL Server Startup Script”.

 /etc/init.d and run-level specific